Dominion of New Zealand: Effect and reception

 Canada: "Rather large for him, is it not?"

 Australia: "Oh his head is swelling rapidly.
 The hat will soon fit."

 With the attaining of dominion status, the colonial treasurer became the minister of finance and the Colonial Secretary's Office was renamed the Department of Internal Affairs.
 The proclamation of 10 September also designated members of the House of Representatives as "M.P."
 (Member of Parliament).
 Previously they were designated "M.H.R."
 (Member of the House of Representatives).

 Letters patent were issued to confirm New Zealand's change in status, declaring that: "there shall be a Governor and Commander-in-Chief in and over Our Dominion of New Zealand".
-Dominion status allowed New Zealand to become virtually independent, while retaining the British monarch as head of state, represented by a governor appointed in consultation with the New Zealand Government.
+Dominion status allowed New Zealand to obtain a high degree of autonomy, while retaining the British monarch as head of state, represented by a governor appointed in consultation with the New Zealand Government.
 Control over defence, constitutional amendments, and (partially) foreign affairs remained with the British Government.

 Joseph Ward had thought that New Zealanders would be "much gratified" with the new title.
 Dominion status was in fact received with limited enthusiasm or indifference from the general public, who were unable to discern any practical difference.
 Dominion status symbolised New Zealand's shift to self-governance, but this change had been practically accomplished with the first responsible government in the 1850s.